Isolabona

 Isolabona (L'Isora) is a comune (municipality) in the Province of Imperia in the Italian region Liguria, located about 120 km southwest of Genoa and about 30 km west of Imperia.
 As of 2011, it had a population of 716, spread between 333 families throughout an area of 12.4 km2.

-Isolabona borders the following municipalities: Apricale, Castelvittorio, Dolceacqua, Pigna and Rocchetta Nervina.
+Isolabona shares borders the following municipalities: Apricale, Castelvittorio, Dolceacqua, Pigna and Rocchetta Nervina.